Three Homemade Cough Syrups for Dry Cough

 The syrup will stay good for two months.
 Take 2 or 3 big spoonfuls each day until you feel better.

 The people who have a chronic cough can take it whenever they want with no problem.
-None of the ingredients are harmful for your health.
+None of the ingredients are harmful to your health.

 - 1 cup of water (250 ml)